fangq/mmc/mmc/trunk/README.txt

 IV.
 Plotting the Results

-As described above, MMC produces a flux/fluence output file as "session-id".dat.
-By default, this file contains the normalized, i.e. under unitary source, flux at each node of the mesh.
+As described above, MMC produces a fluence-rate output file as "session-id".dat.
+By default, this file contains the normalized, i.e. under unitary source, fluence at each node of the mesh.
 The detailed interpretation of the output data can be found in [6].
-If multiple time-windows are defined, the output file will contain multiple blocks of data, with each block being the flux distribution at each node at the center point of each time-window.
+If multiple time-windows are defined, the output file will contain multiple blocks of data, with each block being the fluence distribution at each node at the center point of each time-window.
 The total number of blocks equals to the total time-gate number.